This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 1. The cutting should be about 4-6 inches long and contain at least two nodes (the place where the leaves sprout from).

 2. Remove all the leaves from the lower half of the cutting, and dip them in rooting hormone (available at most nurseries and garden centers) to encourage root growth.
-Stick the cutting in a pot filled with moistened, soilless mix or sand.
+Stick the cutting in a moistened, soilless mix or sand-filled pot.
 The top half should be sticking out of the pot.

 4. Once the stem is well-rooted, place it outdoors in a shady area or porch to encourage new growth and transplant it into a larger pot when the roots have filled the smaller one.